anhkhoadx/ProximalAPI-Docs/README.md

 Some developers attach lists of wireless identifiers of one type to wireless identifiers of another type - so the detection of a Wi-Fi signal might reveal a list of NFC codes in a room pinned by another device which detected both.

-Developers may also attach lists of wireless identifiers of one type to wireless identifiers of another type.
-The detection of a Wi-Fi signal could thereby also reveal a list of BLE codes in the same room, pinned by another device that detected both signals.
-Several developers have, for example, associated a range of ambient signals to beacon IDs build things that were previously not possible.

 #####Pin Security and Treatment

 The Wireless Registry Proximal API respects the world's first industry-driven proximal signal privacy and opt-out system, managed by the Future of Privacy Forum in Washington, DC.
 Mobile location analytics companies from around the world participate by respecting the privacy preferences of individuals who opt out their proximal signals.
 Developers using the Proximal API are **automatically covered by this industry-leading privacy best practice**.
 See www.futureofprivacy.org for more information.